The Hulk, Bruce Banner, and Robert Oppenheimer

 Because his original military installation has been compromised, the Pentagon orders both Bruce Banner and his latest nuclear weapon moved to a new base.
 “You’re not to leave the train until it reaches its destination,” General Thaddeus Ross tells Banner.
 “And Major Talbot will have his eye on you at all times.
 They may think you’re a top scientist in Washington, but I still don’t trust you.”

-The Humanoid succeeds in dismantling the car containing Bruce Banner’s latest bomb but the Hulk appears at that same moment and attacks the creature.
-The Green Goliath emerges victorious and is able to remove the bomb from the train car before it reaches critical mass and explodes.
-When Major Talbot finally arrives on the scene, he not only finds the bomb but Bruce Banner as well.
+It doesn’t take long before the Leader’s Humanoid finds a way to infiltrate the train and dismantles the car containing Bruce Banner’s latest bomb.
+Fortunately the Hulk appears at that same moment and attacks the creature.
+The Green Goliath emerges victorious and then removes the bomb from the train car before it reaches critical mass and explodes.
+When Major Talbot arrives on the scene, he not only finds the bomb but Bruce Banner as well.

 “All right, mister, you’ve gone too far this time,” he says.
 “You were ordered to remain locked in that railroad car, and now I find you here near the missing nuclear device.
 Guard!
 Place that man under arrest.”